 From your primary Google Fiber Phone, dial *99; then follow the prompts to set up voicemail.
-You can also learn how to set your voicemail PIN if you're having trouble accessing your messages.

 Because Google Fiber Phone lets you add users to your account, you can have up to three users total, each with their own phone number and voicemail.
 For the second and third users/lines, use the call-out code followed by *99 to set up voicemail.